RyanLevey/RyanLevey2.github.io/_posts/2018-04-12-coffeeanalysis.md

 final.dropna(how='any')

 ```
-With the clean data, it is possible to further manipulate the data to illustrate what weather consumers experienced on a particular day.
+With the clean data, further manipulation is needed in order to illustrate what weather consumers experienced on a particular day.
 More specifically, a logic needs to be develop in order to define what is a cold/mild day or a clear/cloudy day.
 This can be conducted by generating four new columns (coldclear, coldcloudy, mildclear, mildcloudy) which Boolean values (True/False, 1 and 0) are assigned in each column based upon the conditions of other features such as feelsLikeC and cloud cover.

 In effort to effectively illustrate the “ambiance” that the consumer was experiencing, the feelsLikeC and cloudcover features (columns) were used.
 Yet again, the goal of this analysis is to determine what experience (ambiance) that encourages consumers to spend money on coffee.